Gavriil1/arcadegame/README.md

 Contact page has two section

+The contact page has three sections:

 a) Feedback Form.

-b) Footer option with link to a homepage, where the game is located.
+b) Footer option with a link to the homepage where the game is located.

-c) ALert window, which show up when a user click "Sent" option of the form
+c) Alert window that shows up when a user clicks the "Send" option of the form.

 User stories:
 4, 5, 6, 7, 9, 10